Fadilix/happy-new-year-2024/README.md

 - Easy navigation with a responsive navbar
 - Option to send wishes with a custom message
 - Generate link that you can send to your friends
+- Vercel Analytics for the statistics on the visitors of the website
+- Navigator local storage to store the language selected

 ## Clone the repository ➕
 ```bash